X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Conclusions

 \section{Conclusions}

-We reported the first direct detection of \ovii, and possibly \nvi, absorption in the stacked X-ray spectra of three LLSs+\ovi absorbers seen in the FUV and associated to the halos of three $\sim$L$^*$ galaxies.
+We reported the first direct detection of \ovii (K$\alpha$ and K$\beta$) absorption in the stacked (or jointly-fitted) X-ray spectra of three LLSs+\ovi absorbers seen in the FUV and associated to the halos of three $\sim$L$^*$ galaxies.
 We identify the X-ray absorbers with large amounts of hot gas co-existing with the cool-CGM of these systems and filling their halos.
 In summary, we found that: